Powder Room Renovation

 The light above the sink, (which is one of my favorite accents, but nearly impossible to photograph) has Edison bulbs in it.
 It also matches our chandelier and living room light.
 I like to put in cohesive details like that to help the house flow.

-I’m really happy with how it all turned out.
+I’m really happy with how the renovation turned out.
 A couple of weeks work, a little elbow grease, and 5201 trips to Lowe’s really paid off.
 Goodbye bad smell.
 Hello fresh and clean, Industrial Farmhouse powder room!

 Watch out Joanna Gaines!
 Not really, but I’m really proud of how we did!